johnnycardy/StackRedis.L1/README.md

 ### Project State

-It's early days... at the moment, calls involving the `String` type are accelerated, but nothing else.
+It's early days... at the moment, most calls involving the `String` type are accelerated, but nothing else.
 Unimplemented calls are passed directly to Redis.
 In other words, dropping this library in will speed up StringGet but won't affect other parts of IDatabase.